dspetukhov/data-quality-automated-evaluator/README.md

 **How:**

-- evaluates descriptive statistics (e.g. `Number of unique values`) for each column in data by dates,
+- evaluates descriptive statistics (e.g. `Number of unique values`) for each column in data by the specified time intervals,
-- collects evaluation results as a structured markdown report with charts and tables that represent changes of these statistics over dates.
+- collects evaluation results as a structured markdown report with charts and tables that represent changes of these statistics over time.

 <!-- Detailed text description of `how` with justification available on my **[Medium](https://medium.com/@dspetukhov)** -->